Undergraduate BSc (Hons)

 Global Rivers in a Changing Climate

-This module will explore in detail the concepts and theories that underpin fluvial and glacial systems including hill slope processes, fluvial network development and glacial systems.
-You will explore the stability and characteristics of fluvial systems in UK-based fieldwork, and undertake detailed site and desk-based methodological approaches to build your understanding of natural dynamic systems and managed river environments.
+This module explores in detail the concepts and theories that underpin fluvial and glacial systems including hill slope processes, fluvial network development and glacial systems.
+You will explore the stability and characteristics of fluvial systems in the UK, Europe and in Semi-Arid landscapes.
+We will undertake international fieldwork, currently in the historic city of Prague, where the Vltava (the longest river in the Czech Republic) has an extensive network of flood protection and river restoration efforts.
+You will undertake detailed site and desk-based methodological approaches to build your understanding of natural dynamic systems and managed river environments.
+We conduct 2-D river simulation modelling and iterate the building of sustainable river restoration projects.

 Environment and Wellbeing